rust-lang/rfcs/text/0000-pattern-3.md

 ### Haystack

-A `Haystack` is any linear structure which we can do pattern matching on, and can be sliced or split so they could be returned from the `matches()` and `split()` iterators.
+A `Haystack` is any linear structure which we can do string/array matching on, and can be sliced or split so they could be returned from the `matches()` and `split()` iterators.

 Haystack is implemented on the reference or collection itself e.g. `&[T]`, `&mut [T]` and `Vec<T>`.